asayyah94/Help/README.md

  It has a PHP backend server that calls Google and Yelp APIs for navigation, reviews and other info.

  I have been using AWS as backend infrustructure.

+ Don't Forget to replace "Google key goes here!" with your Google API key and "Yelp key goes here!" with you Yelp API key.